baezzys/spring-react-google-oauth2/README.md

-### Spring boot
+## Spring boot

 ***

 The whole process is described below

-1. Verify Id token received from client
+1. Verify Id token received from client.

-2. Make account using information of id token
+2. Make account using information of id token.

-3. Save account to DB using Spring-Data-JPA and H2 database
+3. Save account to DB using Spring-Data-JPA and H2 database.

-4. Make custom JWT
+4. Make custom JWT.

-5. Send cookie including custome JWT to client
+5. Send cookie including custome JWT to client.

-6. Requesting to API should be contain JWT in request header
+6. Requesting to API should be contain JWT in request header.

-7. JWT filter validates jwt in reqeust header for every reqeusts from client
+7. JWT filter validates jwt in reqeust header for every reqeusts from client.

-### REACT
+## REACT

 ***